chef-boneyard/inspec-aws-old/docs/resources/aws_ec2_instance.md

 ### be_terminated

 The `be_terminated` matcher tests if the described EC2 instance state is `terminated`.
 This indicates the instance is permanently halted and will be removed from the instance listing in a short period.
 This state should be temporary.

     it { should be_terminated }

 ### be_unknown

 The `be_unknown` matcher tests if the described EC2 instance state is `unknown`.
-This indicates an error condition in the AWS management system, and should be temporary.
+This indicates an error condition in the AWS management system.
+This state should be temporary.

     it { should be_unknown }